ccie16798/subnettools/README.md

 - sortby help	    : print available sort options
 - subnetagg FILE1     : sort and aggregate subnets in CSV FILE1; GW is not checked
 - routeagg  FILE1     : sort and aggregate subnets in CSV FILE1; GW is checked
-- simplify1 FILE1     : simplify CSV subnet file FILE1; duplicate or included networks are removed; GW is checked
+- routesimplify1 FILE : simplify CSV subnet file FILE; duplicate or included networks are removed
-- simplify2 FILE1     : simplify CSV subnet file FILE1; prints redundant routes that can be removed
+- routesimplify2 FILE : simplify CSV subnet file FILE; prints redundant routes that can be removed

 Route file comparison
 ---------------------
-- compare FILE1 FILE2 : compare FILE1 & FILE2, printing subnets in FILE1 INCLUDED in FILE2
+- compare FILE1 FILE2 : compare FILE1 & FILE2, printing subnets in FILE1 with relation in FILE2
 - missing FILE1 FILE2 : prints subnets from FILE1 that are not covered by FILE2; GW is not checked
 - uniq FILE1 FILE2    : prints unique subnets from FILE1 and FILE2
 - common FILE1 FILE2  : merge CSV subnet files FILE1 & FILE2; prints common routes only; GW isn't checked